cncPomper/Covid-19-impact-dashboard/README.md

 ## Columns description

 ## Sources
-I have used data from this [dataset](https://www.kaggle.com/datasets/sudalairajkumar/novel-corona-virus-2019-dataset).
+I have used data from this <a href="https://www.kaggle.com/datasets/sudalairajkumar/novel-corona-virus-2019-dataset" target="_blank">dataset</a>